Three Ways to Raise $1,000,000 for Your First Apartment Syndication

 I had never purchased an apartment community prior to raising money to buy my first deal – a 168-unit complex.
 But, I did have relevant experience in real estate.
 I had a portfolio of single family homes and taught classes on how to invest in real estate.
 That experience, combined with me aligning with more seasoned team members (mentors + property mgmt. company), allowed me to qualify in the expertise category.

-Another way to begin building credibility as an expert is to create a thought leadership platform.
-Kathy Fettke, leveraged her thought leadership platform, a podcast, to raise $5 million in one week!
-Other thought leadership platforms besides a podcast can be a blog, YouTube channel, newsletter, an ebook, or meetup, but there are numerous other ways to become a thought leader.
+Another way to begin building credibility as an expert (and gain more real estate investment capital) is to create a thought leadership platform.
+For example, here’s how Kathy Fettke leveraged her thought leadership platform, a podcast, to raise $5 million in one week!
+Other platforms besides a podcast can be a blog, a YouTube channel, a newsletter, an ebook, or a meetup, but there are numerous other ways to become a thought leader.
 Be creative and find something that complements your strengths, unique abilities, and of course, that you like to do!

 The thought that people only invest with their analytical mind is bogus.
 We invest with emotion.
 We go in with preconceived notions about something then we tend to look for things that validate that notion.